Gary Ferland: Biography

 and predict the observed spectrum.
 Cloudy helps to understand the emission and absorption spectra of plasmas and to interpret observational data from various astrophysical sources.

 Nature Astronomy named Cloudy their first Code of honour in their Access Code series.

 He has edited two books in addition to more than 700 articles on astronomy and astrophysics.
-He is a co-author on the influential 2006 textbook Astrophysics of Gaseous Nebulae and Active Galactic Nuclei, written with Donald E. Osterbrock of Lick Observatory and the University of California at Santa Cruz.
+He is a co-author on the influential 2006 textbook Astrophysics of Gaseous Nebulae and Active Galactic Nuclei, written with Donald E. Osterbrock of Lick Observatory and the University of California, Santa Cruz.